 Delhi City Tour

 Friday Mosque (Jama Masjid) - The Masjid e Jahan Numa, commonly known as the Jama Masjid of Delhi, ranks among the largest mosques in India.
-Constructed by Mughal Emperor Shah Jahan between 1650 and 1656 at a cost of one million rupees, it was inaugurated by Imam Syed Abdul Ghafoor Shah Bukhari from Bukhara, now in Uzbekistan.
+Constructed by Mughal Emperor Shah Jahan between 1650 and 1656 at a cost of one million rupees, it was inaugurated by Imam Syed Abdul Ghafoor Shah Bukhari from Bukhara, present-day Uzbekistan.

 Chandni Chowk - Explore Chandni Chowk